johnfn/ts2gd/README.md

 ## Road to superior development
 - [x] Mark unused variables with _ to avoid warnings
 - [x] parse the bbcode in the XML into markdown that TS can read.
+- [ ] create scripts and attach them to nodes directly through the editor - perhaps with @Node("/blah")
 - [ ] don't hide object autocomplete names
 - [ ] strongly type input action names
 - [ ] handle renames better - delete the old compiled file, etc.